aura-nw/horoscope-v2/README.md

 - `npm run start`: Start production mode (set `SERVICES` env variable to load certain services)
 - `npm run lint`: Run ESLint
 - `npm run test`: Run jest

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute or add a new network (example with Sei Network).